Transport in San Marino

 In 2012, a heritage railway, using a restored locomotive and a reactivated section of the Rimini–San Marino railway, opened in the City of San Marino.

 The Republic of San Marino's public transport network consists of a local bus network and the Funivia di San Marino, an aerial cablecar system between Borgo Maggiore and the City of San Marino.
 Both means are operated by the Azienda Autonoma di Stato per i Servizi Pubblici, the Sammarinese state company for public transport.

 Using the country's main road, the San Marino Highway, and its Italian continuation, the SS72 state road, coach companies offer several daily connections to Rimini, the closest Italian city.
 The country has no navigable waterways and no international airport, though it has signed several bilateral agreements with the Italian government concerning Federico Fellini International Airport, in Rimini's frazione of Miramare.
 A small general aviation aerodrome in the country's east, Torraccia Airfield, is owned and operated by Aeroclub San Marino, a flying club with approximately 100 members.

 San Marino's railway connection to Rimini was closed and dismantled after the Second World War, and a helicopter service connecting Borgo Maggiore to Rimini and San Leo closed in 1969.

 Road

 The main road is the San Marino Highway, a dual carriageway which runs between Borgo Maggiore and Dogana through Domagnano and Serravalle.
-After crossing the international border at Dogana, the highway continues through Italy as the SS72 state road, touching the international border at Rovereta.
+After crossing the international border at Italy, the highway continues through Italy as the SS72 state road, touching the international border at Rovereta.
 It serves Cerasolo, a frazione of Coriano, and the Rimini Sud exit of the A14 tolled highway, before terminating at the crossroads with the SS16 state road.

 Several taxi companies operate in San Marino.